5 tips on how to recognise, avoid and alleviate shin splints

-1. Do I wear decent trainers?
+Do I wear decent trainers?

-2. Do I always run on the roads/ tarmac or running track?
+Do I always run on the roads/ tarmac or running track?

-3. Have I suddenly increased my mileage?
+Have I suddenly increased my mileage?

-4. Are my calve muscles tight?
+Are my calve muscles tight?

-Muscle tightness, especially the gastrocnemius and the deeper soleus muscles can be a factor, so lots of stretching and massaging the calves could help.
+Muscle tightness, especially the gastrocnemius and the deeper soleus muscles, can be a factor, so lots of stretching and massaging the calves could help.

-5. Are my ankles weak?
+Are my ankles weak?

-Once you have gone through this list you may have a clearer idea as to the problem.
-I would advise anyone to first eliminate the aggravating exercise, and do other forms of cardio if running is the problem, you can also ICE massage the painful area.
+Once you have gone through this list, you may have a clearer idea as to the problem.
+I would advise anyone first to eliminate the aggravating exercise and do other forms of cardio if running is the problem.
+You can also ICE massage the painful area.

-Seriously though from my experience DON’T IGNORE shin splints as they will only get worse and could even lead to stress fractures.
+Seriously though, from my experience, DON’T IGNORE shin splints as they will only get worse and could even lead to stress fractures.